 What is the Wye Valley Challenge?

 The Wye Valley Challenge is a 100km trek from Chepstow to Hereford.
 You can do it over the course of two days or, like what I’m going to do, you can just do it in one go.
 You can run it, jog it, or simply walk the whole thing.
-It’s a fairly difficult challenge, but one that many people seem to manage.
+It’s a fairly difficult challenge, but one that people obviously seem to manage.
 I think I’m basically going to mix it up and do a little bit of jogging but most of the distance will be covered by walking.
 I’m a terrible jogger, and I’m not going to be training for this at all.

 Why Did I Pick the Wye Valley Challenge?